ANNOUNCEMENT AND CALL FOR PROPOSALS

 MAYNOOTH UNIVERSITY, IRELAND

 In January 2020 we held the first doctoral conference on public education and pedagogy at the Centre for Public Education and Pedagogy, Maynooth University, Ireland.
-The week-long event was enjoyable and intellectually stimulating, not least because all the participants had sufficient time to present their own work – which is quite different from big ‘hurried’ international conference – and also because spending a week together on campus allowed for a more sustained conversation to evolve.
-January also turned out to be a rather quiet moment in the academic calendar, which also contributed to the atmosphere of the event.
+The week-long event was enjoyable and intellectually stimulating, not least because all participating students had sufficient time to present and discuss their own work, which is quite different from many big and often rather ‘hurried’ international conferences.
+Also, spending a week together on campus allowed for a more sustained conversation to evolve.
+January also turned out to be a rather quiet moment in the academic calendar.
+While we were keen, to have a second conference in 2021, the pandemic made this impossible.

-For any questions, please do not hesitate to contact us.
+Please also see the Centre’s website: https://www.maynoothuniversity.ie/centre-public-education-and-pedagogy If you have any further questions, please do not hesitate to contact us at CPEP@mu.ie

 With kind regards,